 Freezing, by far, is the best way to preserve produce’s truest taste.
 Canning and pickling are not without their merits, but in most cases require additional ingredients, jars, time, and sometimes complex processing instructions.

-While our first instinct is just to bag and freeze, taking a few extra steps will make your produce tastier and crisper when they’re used later on.
+While our first instinct is to bag and freeze, taking a few extra steps will make your produce tastier and crisper when used later.
+And help with meal planning later on.

 Steps to Freeze Fresh Vegetables

-First, assemble your materials: You will need a sharp paring knife, and quality freezer bags, a large pot, sieve, and ice water.
+STEP ONE: First, assemble your materials: You will need a sharp paring knife, quality freezer bags, a large pot, a sieve, and ice water.

-Second, prepare your vegetables for blanching.
-Blanching is kind of a “quick cook”, it keeps your vegetables from becoming stiff or stringy after being frozen.
-Clean your produce thoroughly and trim off any tough pieces, stems or leaves you don’t want (and put them aside!
+STEP TWO: Now you can prepare your vegetables for blanching.
+Blanching is kind of a “quick cook”.
+It keeps your vegetables from becoming stiff or stringy after being frozen.
+Clean your produce thoroughly and trim off any tough pieces, stems, or leaves you don’t want (and put them aside!
 You can make beautiful vegetable stock afterward!).

 Put one to two pounds of produce into a boiling pot of water, and boil for the specified amount of time, but no longer!
 Immediately drain and transfer to ice water to stop the cooking process, after they’re cool, drain thoroughly.

 Some vegetables cannot be blanched.
 This is relatively due to their high water content.
-Many veggies prior to freezing should be blanched.
+Many veggies before freezing should be blanched.

 Common Vegetable and Blanch Times